-The COVID-191 pandemic continues to impact the world profoundly and has had far-reaching consequences beyond health and disease outcomes in populations.
-Recognizing this pandemic's complex, multi-faceted nature, READY has developed an integrated response framework to minimize COVID-19 transmission in vulnerable communities.
+Recognizing this pandemic's complex, multi-faceted nature, READY has developed an integrated response framework for isolation and quarantine as a non-pharmaceutical intervention against COVID-19 (InFraIQ COVID-19).
 By supporting the adherence to two selected non-pharmaceutical interventions (NPIs) through integrated multi-sectoral, holistic humanitarian services and designing an integrated response framework around specific NPIs (Figure 1), the framework promotes an integrated lens for outbreak readiness and response.
 This framework enables us to accomplish greater multi-sector cohesiveness, implement holistic service models, improve communications and coordination among various actors, maximize limited resources, minimize possible trade-offs, and promote more efficient ways of working.

-While it is recommended that an effective COVID-19 response includes a comprehensive set of mitigation and containment interventions, this framework focuses primarily on enabling holistic services around a sub-set of common interventions: 1) Quarantine and isolation in the household, and 2) Quarantine Facilities and Community Isolation Centers.
+Specifically, this framework focuses primarily on enabling holistic services around I) Quarantine and isolation in the household, and 2) Quarantine Facilities and Community Isolation Centers.
 Quarantine and isolation are commonly used by national and local officials to reduce disease transmission.
 For example, to reduce transmission, the World Health Organization (WHO) recommends that individuals suspected or confirmed for COVID-19 should quarantine or isolate for up to two weeks.
 Asymptomatic individuals or individuals with mild to moderate symptoms can isolate at home.
 They may have to do so with household members who are also encouraged to quarantine.
 In low-resource settings, it is challenging to ensure these isolated and/or quarantined households have sufficient access to basic needs such as food and water, other essential services, and information.
-In particular, these households need to be protected from any increased vulnerabilities caused or made worse by isolation.
-Many of these services may be missing or delivered through vertical sectoral programming, which aligns funds, benchmarks, and technical expertise solely to one technical area.
-While recognizing that this framework does not include the full menu of possible mitigation and containment measures, its goal is to guide detailed planning and implementation around quarantine and isolation with hopes to expand and consider other interventions in the future iterations.
+In